-Overall Topic Specific topic Notes on this Revised this Completed practice Qs Political The functions and features of political parties in the UK's parties representative democracy.
+Overall Topic Specific topic Notes on this Revised this Completed practice Qs Political parties The functions and features of political parties in the UK's representative democracy.
 How parties are currently funded, debates on the consequences of the current funding system.
-The The origins and historical development of the established Conservative Party and how this has shaped current political policy parties The origins and historical development of the Labour Party and how this has shaped current policy The origins and historical development of the Liberal Democrat Party and how this has shaped current policy Emerging The importance of other parties in the UK and minor UK political The ideas and policies of two other minor parties: (SNP/DUP/Plaid) parties The ideas and policies of two other minor parties: (UKIP/Green) UK political The development of a multi-party system and its parties in implications for government context Various factors that affect party success - explanations of why political parties have succeeded or failed, including debates on the influence of the media.
+The established political The origins and historical development of the Conservative Party and how this has shaped current policy parties The origins and historical development of the Labour Party and how this has shaped current policy The origins and historical development of the Liberal Democrat Party and how this has shaped current policy Emerging and minor UK political parties The importance of other parties in the UK The ideas and policies of two other minor parties: (SNP/DUP/Plaid) The ideas and policies of two other minor parties: (UKIP/Green) UK political parties in context The development of a multi-party system and its implications for government Various factors that affect party success - explanations of why political parties have succeeded or failed, including debates on the influence of the media.